 But this is much less useful when we are trying to lull our minds into turning off before bed.
 Stop using screens in the hour before you want to go to sleep and you should notice a big difference in the amount of time it takes you to fall asleep.

 A weighted blanket (usually between 5 and 30 pounds) mimics a therapeutic technique called deep pressure stimulation.
 The pressure has been shown to ease pain and anxiety as well as improve your mood.
-These can be ideal if the stress and anxiety of actually getting to sleep has increased so being in bed is stressful.
+These can be ideal if the stress and anxiety of actually getting to sleep have increased so being in bed is stressful.

 Eat to Sleep